How Do I Shut Off the Water to My House: Step-by-Step Guide

 Kitchen and Laundry Appliance Valves

 Kitchen and laundry appliance valves are behind the appliances or under the sink.
-They feed water to dishwashers, washing machines, and kitchen faucets.
+They control the hot and cold water supplies feeding dishwashers, washing machines, and kitchen fixtures.
 Knowing where and how to use these valves helps stop leaks and makes replacing appliances easier.

 Outdoor Spigot and Irrigation System Shut-Offs